Pain Control at the End of Life

 Too often, this precious time is clouded with pain.
 More than half of patients with terminal cancer, for example, suffer from poorly managed pain, according to a report in the American Journal of Hospice and Palliative Care.
 Severe pain at the end of life is distracting, destructive, and, for the most part, unnecessary.
 "The real sadness is that we forget that we can do so much to improve a person's quality of life," Powell says.

-Thanks to recent advances in pain treatments, roughly 90 to 95 percent of all dying patients should be able to experience substantial relief from pain, says June Dahl, PhD, a professor of pharmacology at the University of Wisconsin at Madison, and a founder of the American Alliance of Cancer Pain Initiatives.
+Thanks to recent advances in pain treatments, roughly 90 to 95 percent of all dying patients should be able to experience substantial relief from pain, says June Dahl, PhD, professor emerita in the department of neuroscience at the University of Wisconsin at Madison, and a founder of the American Alliance of Cancer Pain Initiatives.
 "Complete freedom from pain is not a realistic goal," she says.
 Instead, doctors, family members, and patients should fully expect pain to fade into the background.
 On a scale of 0 to 10, treatments can almost always bring pain down to a 2 or 3, she says.

 Unfortunately, many myths and misconceptions stand in the way of relief, Dahl says.
 Until everyone involved in a patient's care knows the facts about pain control at the end of life, too many patients will suffer needlessly.